godotengine/godot-website/collections/_article/introducing-new-last-minute-lightmapper.md

 ---
 title: "Introducing the new \"last minute\" lightmapper"
 excerpt: "A considerable number of users requested a more efficient way to have GI (Global Illumination) in their projects.
-Godot 3.0 currenty offers the GIProbe node, which provides a real-time approximation to GI.
+Godot 3.0 currently offers the GIProbe node, which provides a real-time approximation to GI.
 This generally works and looks pretty, but it's quite shader intensive, which makes it not work on mobile or low end GPUs.
 The newly added VR support also suffers with GIProbe, as it has to render in very high resolutions."
 categories: ["progress-report"]
 author: Juan Linietsky
 image: /storage/app/uploads/public/5a3/27e/110/5a327e110ab39178158316.png